Propane in France: providers, tariffs and getting started

 There are different ways to contact Alpiq.
 Here are the main options:

-To sign up for an electricity or gas contract with Alpiq in France, simply visit their website or call their customer service number.
-The process is straightforward, quick, and completely free of charge.
+To sign up for an electricity or gas contract with Alpiq in France, simply call their customer service number or visit their website.
+The process is easy and entirely free—there are no fees for switching suppliers at any time.

 Choosing your energy provider in France